lexe-app/lexe-public/SECURITY.md

 ### Secure communication with the enclave

-All communication between the user's mobile app and the user's Lightning node is done over TLS, which guarantees confidentiality, integrity, and authentication in the presence of Eve-, Mallory-, and Raven-type adversaries.
+All communication between the user's mobile app and the user's Lightning node is done over TLS, which guarantees confidentiality, integrity, and authentication in the presence of Eve-, Mallory-, and Roger-type adversaries.

 During the secret provisioning process, the user's mobile client connects using a TLS certificate presented by the node.
 Authentication is achieved by verifying the remote attestation quote embedded within this initial TLS certificate.